15-minute city: South America

-Bogotá, Colombia in March 2021, implemented 84 kilometers of bike lanes to encourage social distancing during the COVID-19 pandemic.
+In March 2021, Bogotá, Colombia, implemented 84 kilometers of bike lanes to encourage social distancing during the COVID-19 pandemic.
 This expansion complemented the Ciclovía practice that originated in Colombia in 1974, where bicycles are given primary control of the streets.
 The resulting bicycle lane network is the largest of its kind in the world.

 Oceania

-The city of Melbourne, Australia developed Plan Melbourne 2017–2050 to accommodate growth and combat sprawl.
-The plan contains multiple elements of the 15-minute city concept, including new bike lanes and the construction of "20-minute neighborhoods".
+The city of Melbourne, Australia, developed Plan Melbourne 2017–2050 to accommodate growth and combat sprawl.
+The plan contains multiple elements of the 15-minute city concept, including the creation of "20-minute neighborhoods".

-Implications
+Societal effects

-The 15-minute city, with its emphasis on walkability and accessibility, has been put forward as a way to better serve groups of people that have historically been left out of planning, such as women, children, people with disabilities, and the elderly.
+The 15-minute city, with its emphasis on walkability and accessibility, has been put forward as a way to better serve groups of people that have historically been left out of planning, such as women, children, people with disabilities, people with lived experience of mental illness, and the elderly.

-Social infrastructure is also emphasized in order to maximize urban functions such as schools, parks, and complementary activities for residents.
+Social infrastructure is also emphasized to maximize urban functions such as schools, parks, and complementary activities for residents.
 There is also a large focus on access to green space, which may promote positive environmental impacts such as increasing urban biodiversity and helping to protect the city from invasive species.
 Studies have found that increased access to green spaces can also have a positive impact on the mental and physical health of a city's inhabitants, reducing stress and negative emotions, increasing happiness, improving sleep, and promoting positive social interactions.
 Urban residents living near green spaces have also been found to exercise more, improving their physical and mental health.

 Limitations

-While the theory has many potential benefits, including reducing car dependence and promoting walkability in urban areas, it also has limitations.

-One limitation is the difficulty or impracticality of implementing the 15-minute city concept in established urban areas, where land use patterns and infrastructure are already in place.
-Additionally, the concept may not be feasible in areas with low population density or in low-income communities where transportation options are limited.
+Limitations of the 15-minute city concept include the difficulty or impracticality of implementing the 15-minute city concept in established urban areas, where land use patterns and infrastructure are already in place.
+Additionally, the concept may not be feasible in areas with low population density, such as those with extensive urban sprawl, or in areas where lower-income workers commute long distances to or from.

+Noted exceptions include Chengdu, which used the 15-minute city concept to curb sprawl, and Melbourne, where Lord Mayor Sally Capp stressed the importance of public transit in expanding the radius of the 15-minute city.

+In a paper published in the journal Sustainability, Georgia Pozoukidou and Zoi Chatziyiannaki write that the creation of dense, walkable urban cores often leads to gentrification or displacement of lower-income residents to outlying neighborhoods due to rising property values; to counteract this, the authors argue for affordable housing provisions to be integral with 15-minute city policies.